The dual complex of $\mathcal{M}_{1,n}(\mathbb{P}^r,d)$ via the geometry of the Vakil--Zinger moduli space: Combinatorial preliminaries

 An intuitive way to understand radial merges is that they are determined by pulling back edge contractions of the path $P_k$ under the map $\hat{\mathbf{G}} \to P_k$ from the canonical subdivision induced by the radial alignment.
 The radial merge along $i \in \{1, \ldots, k\}$ can be visualized as follows: contract the edge between vertices $i - 1$ and $i$ of $P_k$, and contract all edges in its preimage to obtain an edge contraction of $\hat{\mathbf{G}}$.
 The radial merge of $\mathbf{G}$ along $i$ is obtained by removing all bivalent, degree zero vertices in the resulting graph.

-The final combinatorial notion that will be important for us is that of a \textit{contraction radius} associated to a radially aligned graph when $d > 0$. \begin{defn} Given an $n$-marked radially aligned stable graph $(\mathbf{G}, \rho) $ of genus $1$, degree $d > 0$, and length $k$, define the \textit{contraction radius} of $\mathbf{G}$ by
+The final combinatorial notion that will be important for us is that of a \textit{contraction radius} associated to a radially-aligned graph when $d > 0$. \begin{defn} Given an $n$-marked radially-aligned stable graph $(\mathbf{G}, \rho) $ of genus $1$, degree $d > 0$, and length $k$, define the \textit{contraction radius} of $(\mathbf{G},\rho)$ by

 and define the \textit{degree of the contraction radius} by